 Lack of data completion

 Patient discharge before 120 hours would be not be considered a protocol violation.
 All of our endpoints in the manscript and on clinicaltrials.gov refer to ‘up to 5 days’ or ‘maximum 5 days’.
-However, we note Figure 1 states (“for 5 days”) and we have accordingly amended this to “up to 5 days”).
+However, we note that Figure 1 states “for 5 days” and we have accordingly amended this to “up to 5 days”).

-Page 11, line 5 and 7: : what if the duration of stay is longer than 28 days, will you truncate the length of stay at 28 days?
+Page 11, line 5 and 7: what if the duration of stay is longer than 28 days, will you truncate the length of stay at 28 days?
 What does that mean for mean/median duration of stay you will be presenting?

 We thank the reviewer for this thoughtful query.
 The trial period will end at 28 days.
 Length of stay data will be collected for all patients in the study without truncation.
 In the full study, the numbers of patients with LOS>28 days will be small and it is very unlikely this will have a significant impact on overall mean/median values.